 If you have any capital gain in the current year and any capital loss carryover from a prior year, you must reduce your capital gain by the carryover loss.
 Only losses from qualifying property can be used to reduce your capital gain.
 The Idaho capital gains deduction can't exceed the capital gain net income reported on the federal return.
 Gains treated as ordinary income don't qualify for the deduction.

-Distributive Share of Gain or Loss From S Corporations, Partnerships, Trusts, and Estates (Pass-through entity) Capital gain from qualifying property, described above, held by a pass-through entity is eligible for the Idaho capital gains deduction.
+Distributive Share of Gain or Loss from S Corporations, Partnerships, Trusts, and Estates (Pass-through Entity)

+Who is eligible for a capital gains deduction?